hughbarney/femto/docs/flisp.md

 After processing the given input, the interpreter puts a pointer to the object which is the result of the last evaluation into the `object` field of the interpreter structure.
-The `result` field is set to `FLISP_OK`, which has the integer value `0`.
-The `message` field is set to the empty string.
+The `result` field is set to the `nil` and the `msg_buf` field is set to the empty string.

 fLisp sends all output to the default output stream.
 If `NULL` is given on initialization, output is suppressed altogether.

-If an exception is thrown inside the Lisp interpreter an error message is formatted and copied to the `message` buffer of the interpreter, A pointer to the object causing the error is set to the `object` field.
+If an exception is thrown inside the Lisp interpreter an error message is formatted and copied to the `msg_buf` buffer of the interpreter, A pointer to the object causing the error is set to the `object` field.
-The `result` field is set to an error specific code:
+The `result` field is set to the respective error type symbol.

-`FLISP_ERROR`
-Generic error code.

-`FLISP_USER`
-User generated exception.

-`FLISP_READ_INCOMPLETE`
-End of file before valid Lisp expression was read in.

-`FLISP_READ_INVALID`
-Lisp expression is invalid.

-`FLISP_READ_RANGE`
-Integer or float under or overrflow.

-`FLISP_WRONG_TYPE`
-A Lisp function received an argument of wrong type.

-`FLISP_INVALID_VALUE`
-A Lisp function received an argument with invalid value.

-`FLISP_PARAMETER_ERROR`
-A macro or function invocation received an incorrect number of arguments.

-`FLISP_IO_ERROR`
-An operation on a stream failed.

-`FLISP_OOM`
-fLisp ran out of memory.

-`FLISP_GC`
-The garbage collector encountered an error.

 In this <span class="dfn">error state</span> of the interpreter, the function `lisp_write_error()` can be used to write a standardized error